StormFireFox1/Refuge/content/post/2018-09-28-adventures-in-privacy.md

 - integrate my devices with push notifications between each other
 - ...who knows what else?

 I hope you enjoyed my little trip through needless additional encryption of my life.
-If you want any help with the items above, just [contact](/contact) me.